 Between July 2003 and January 2018, the Bank securitised part of its mortgage-loan portfolio through thirteen operations, the initial amount of which was Euros 25,450,000 thousand.
-In the older transactions the loans were sold at par (book) value to loan securitisation funds denominated Fundos Hipototta FTC.
-A substantial part of the securitisations was repurchased by the Bank under said agreements, while Hipototta No. 4 and Hipototta No. 5 remain active.
+In the older transactions the loans were sold for their par (book) value to loan securitisation funds denominated Fundos Hipototta FTC.
+A substantial part of the securitisations was repurchased by the Bank under said agreements, while Hipototta No. 4 and Hipototta No. 5 were maintained.
 In January 2018, the Bank carried out a new securitisation in the amount of Euros 2,266,000 thousand, in which mortgage loans were assigned.
-The loans were assigned to Gamma - Sociedade de Titularização de Créditos (Gamma STC), which financed the transaction through the issue of Hipototta 13, classes A, B and C bonds, with different levels of subordination and rating and, consequently, remuneration.
-These bonds were acquired, in their entirety, by the Bank.
+The loans were assigned to Gamma - Sociedade de Titularização de Créditos (Gamma STC), which financed the transaction through the issue of Hipototta 13 bonds, classes A, B and C, with different levels of subordination and rating and, consequently, remuneration.
+These bonds were fully acquired by the Bank.